dilluti0n/dpibreak/README.md

 # DPIBreak
 ![DPIBreak_logo](./res/logo.png)

-Lightweight DPI circumvention tool in Rust.
+Simple and efficient DPI circumvention tool in Rust.
 Available on Linux and Windows.

 ## Disclaimer